waf/waf.github.com/content/haskell-s-fibonacci-in-other-languages.rst

     (tail fib)                 = 1 : 2 : <unknown>
     zipWith (+) fib (tail fib) = 2 : 3 : <unknown>

 The core of the implementation uses lazy evaluation of sequences.
 Most other languages have a similar concept.
-C# has IEnumerables, Python has itertools, and Clojure has sequences.
+C# has IEnumerables and Clojure has sequences.
 Additionally, Clojure has macros, which will help us get very close to Haskell's implementation.

 Fibonacci in C#
 ===============

 Haskell's implementation defines a variable that recurses on itself to produce additional values (technically, this is known as "corecursion").
 C# does not have concept of recursive variable definitions, but it can recurse on methods.

-C# has the concept of IEnumerables and IEnumerators.
+In our implementation we'll rely on IEnumerables and IEnumerators.
 An IEnumerable represents a lazy collection, and it has an associated IEnumerator that knows how to get the next value.
 The ``yield return`` keyword is a shortcut for setting up this relationship.
 For example, here is how we could create a method that returns a lazy sequence of the numbers 1, 2, and 3:

 .. code-block:: csharp